Fixation on the Transaction, Rather Than a Focus on Direction, Produces Sub-Optimal Long Term Results.

 At the conclusion of this fiscal quarter, I will no longer be posting any further updates to the open blog.

-The great issue that has plagued the open blog is my unwillingness to charge a hefty fee for access by the public.
 Clients are completely separate from that segment, yet for all intents and purposes, only differ in the respect that I directly or indirectly oversee their assets (via intermediary investment banks); each have individually amassed capital return in excess of $158 million (09/10/25), per SMA account (on the original $1 million investment).
 They understand the value proposition completely and, assuming that the service department is not pumping up my ego, would walk through hot coals rather than impair the current relationship.
 They pay a fee, do not hassle either me or my team and have become exceedingly wealthy in return.
-They are more concerned of me potentially firing them, than I am afraid of them firing me.
+These accounts are more concerned of me potentially firing them, than I am afraid of them firing me.

-Yet, non-client readers are of the opinion that complimentary access to cutting edge commentary, on-point investment views and thoughtful, forthright, global equity analysis is a novelty, of zero value.
-Reciprocity is NOT the mindless emailing to me of your thoughts on matters that I, my experts and my team, have already scoped out.
-Nor is reciprocity an envious “congratulations” as an investment performs as designed or when a portfolio return is earned as intended; to the contrary, it saddens me greatly, because such an acknowledgement means that the reader has NOT earned a comparable return, that they missed the boat again, and that they continue to engage in suboptimal investment behaviors, or else they would be generating comparable returns themselves, and no congratulations would be necessary.
+Nor is reciprocity an envious “congratulations” when an investment performs as designed or the portfolio return is earned as intended.
+On the contrary, it saddens me greatly, because such an acknowledgement means that the reader has likely NOT earned a comparable return, that they missed the boat, yet again, and that they continue to engage in suboptimal investment behaviors, or else they would be generating comparable returns themselves, and no congratulations would be necessary.

-When we are both in the same boat, rowing at the same pace, moving in tandem, there is no distance between us.
+If we are both in the same boat, rowing at the same pace, moving in tandem, there is no distance between us.

-This was never a free service.
+This was not a truly free blog.

-The price was that you had to change to benefit.
-It represents a personal cost, not a capital cost, but an extremely high price to be paid nonetheless.
-One was required to acknowledge that virtually the entirety of their prior investment life represented a “sunk” cost, time and money squandered, and that it would need to be written off.
-Nobody, outside of clients, was prepared to pay that price.
+The price of readership was that you had to change your ways in order to benefit.
+The cost was personal, not a capital cost, but an extremely high price needed to be paid nonetheless.
+One was required to acknowledge that virtually the entirety of their prior investment life represented a “sunk” expenditure, time and money squandered, and that it would need to be completely written off.
+This personal expense was entirely front-ended; stop with your garbage investment style, scrap your model and start fresh.

 Investment Cognitive Therapy only works when one understands that they have a problem.
 Too few accept that premise.